wp-plugins/dynamic-registration-links/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Added CSS Styling to Authenticate Links.
+Styles are shown when users not logged in.

 = 1.0 =
 * First Release, no changes yet!

 == Upgrade Notice ==

+= 1.0.1 =
+* Nice new CSS option.
+Upgrade if you like custom link styles.

 = 1.0 =
 No need to upgrade, current stable first release.